 The number one help for migraines is to keep good records.

 The monthly calendar is both for you and your doctors to help decipher your migraine pattern, should they have one.
-Join the mailing list to get copies of the one I use.
+Join the mailing list to get a free copy of the one I use.

-This is essential to help with your upcoming detective work to help identify what works and what doesn't.
+This is an essential tool for your detective work to help identify what works and what doesn't.